jonnylink/some-chess/README.md

 # some-chess
 A PHP, MySQL correspondent chess app.
 This was written in 2005-2006.
 It was adapted into a Facebook app, into Google Earth (somehow) and translated into several languages.
+If you played chess on Facebook, it was likely a port of this.
+It is also what became chess.com

 ---